aazuspan/sankee/README.md

 ### sankee.datasets.Dataset.collection

-- Return the image collection associated with the dataset.
+- Return the image collection associated with the dataset as an Earth Engine object.

 ### sankee.datasets.Dataset.df